 The “opt-out” option is not without its criticisms and limitations.
 Yan and Yates (2019) provide a very good account of these problems in their article on attitudes towards opt-in and opt-out options.

 The main criticism is whether it limits the freedom of choice and is manipulative.
 It is debatable particularly when it comes to sensitive topics such as organ donation.

 The “Opt-out” default option may not work and become counterproductive in some instances.
 Consider the following situations;

 - The “opt-out” option does not require us to take active decisions because it is the default.
-One might think that is the standard or that is the most correct; in fact, it is but may not for all.
+One might think that is the standard or that is the most correct; in fact, it is but may not be for all.

 - The implementers might drop to provide adequate education to perform a well-informed decision.
 As a result, the user’s satisfaction may diminish with time and more importantly the commitment.

 A checklist for choice architects who want to design an “opt-out” default option

 The Behavioral Scientist has published a checklist based on their research for those who are interested in designing interventions using the “opt-out” default option.
 It includes the following strategic theme areas;

 - Intensity and distribution of preferences